hockeyiscool19/piMap/README.md

 # Conclusion

 Mathematical modeling rarely gets much attention in industry.
 As a former math major, I have tears in my eyes when I see people looking to machine learning to solve all their problems.
 Inevitably, however, they reject machine learning solutions for two main reasons.
 ML models are 1) black boxes, and 2) output contradictions.
-Here I present one such alternative to machine learning based optimization.
-(In a sense, machine learning is nothin other than statistical optimization according to a loss function, but I digress.)
+Here I present one such alternative to machine learning-based optimization.
+(In a sense, machine learning is nothing other than statistical optimization according to a loss function, but I digress.)

 In the process, I also hope to show what I am capable of as a problem solver, implementing techniques used in GIS applications, data visualization, and mathematical optimization.
 I hope you enjoy this repository.